-Swinerton Renewable Energy has selected weather stations from Columbia Weather Systems to provide meteorological data to their proprietary SCADA system at solar project sites.
+Weather stations from Columbia Weather Systems provides meteorological data to Swinerton's proprietary SCADA system at solar energy project sites.
 The construction company offers turn-key solar power solutions for utility-scale and distributed generation projects.

 Joe Brotherton, manager of the technical services team, reports that Swinerton’s operations and maintenance management offers performance guarantees based on site analysis.
 Monitoring weather conditions is vital to optimizing performance.